NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsL.clean.rst

 **Example**

-Well, the sample listing whihc follows on below, is a bit too long for a simple demonstration of LDRAW.
+Well, the sample listing which follows on below, is a bit too long for a simple demonstration of LDRAW.

 The variable rstep% in line 110 determines via pics% how much